sobhaniiest/APC/README.md

 # APC
 Automatic Proxy Setup in linux.

 #Objective
 >Often in private networks, we need to everytime manually setup the proxy for different access points.
 This project aims at automatically detecting the network properties and setting the proxy for the system.
 Cheers!!!

+This is currently baking for more features!!!